Common Questions about Your Diagnosis of Pilonidal Disease

 Do I really need help after the operation?

-Having someone help you with the drain the wound is very helpful as you will not be able to inspect your incision or take care of the drain easily (it’s all behind you :-)).
-Drain care is simple but it’s best done by a helper.
+Having someone help you drain the wound is very helpful, as you will not be able to inspect your incision or take care of the drain easily (it’s all behind you :-)).
+Drain care is simple, but it’s best done by a helper.

 Can I shower after surgery?

 Yes.
 You can shower the morning following surgery.
 Make certain to remove all of the gauze first.
+Do not remove the steri-strips that are criss-crossed over the wound.
+They need to stay in place for 10 days or so after your surgery.
 It’s important to keep the wound dry after showering.
 Soaking in a bathtub, however, is not permitted for four weeks or until the wound is fully healed.
-You will find the lanyard that we provide to you very helpful in securing the drain while showering.
+You will find the lanyard we provide very helpful in securing the drain while showering.

 Is there any special care for the wound?

-Tight-fitting underwear is best to wear while recovering from the cleft lift as it helps hold dressings over the wound and compresses the operative site (discouraging fluid accumulation).
+Tight-fitting athletic compression shorts are best to wear while recovering from the cleft lift.
+They help hold dressings over the wound and compresjm s the operative site (discouraging fluid accumulation).
 The dressing applied after surgery is there to protect your clothing.
-Don’t use tape to hold gauze in place as it can injure your incision – instead use tight-fitting underwear to hold dressings in place.
+Don’t use tape to hold gauze in place, as it can injure your incision—instead, use tight-fitting underwear to hold dressings in place.

-Steri-strips (thin paper-like tapes with parallel fibers in them) will be placed on the skin across your incision.
+Steri-strips (thin paper-like tapes with parallel fibers) have been placed on the skin across your incision during surgery.
 Don’t remove them.
-They are intended to support the wound and should be left in place until they fall off or when the drain is taken out.
+They are intended to support the wound and should be left in place until you are instructed to remove them three days after the drain has been removed.

 What medications will I prescribe after surgery?